10 Step Guide to Getting Divorced in Australia

 • Joint Application: Both spouses apply together.

-• Filing Online: The divorce application is typically filed online via the Commonwealth Courts Portal.
+• Filing Online: The divorced in Australia application is typically filed online via the Commonwealth Courts Portal.

 • Fees: A filing fee applies, but fee reductions are available for those with financial hardship or government concession cards.